-John was very proud of the difference that he had made at the company, and indeed to me it was clear he had made huge progress in both getting the numbers of people being injured down and building a culture that has safety at its heart.
-However, he was hugely frustrated with his role, his senior managers’ attention to safety, and most importantly the fact that people inside his organisation continued to be hurt, or worse.
+John was very proud of the difference that he had made at the company.
+It was clear to me he had made huge progress in both getting the number of people being injured down and building a culture that has safety at its heart.
+However, he was hugely frustrated with his role, his senior managers’ attention to safety and most importantly the fact that people inside his organisation continued getting hurt, or worse.

-Like many people in similar roles I have met, John was questioning what he did day in day out, who he was being and was reflecting on how challenging being in a safety role is – in his case ‘trying to do the best thing for 2,000 people’.
-We talked about this for some time – how it is so difficult to hold the possibility of no one getting hurt, and continually working towards that, when people continue to be hurt, seemingly confirming that this will never be possible – this it seems was at the core of his frustration.
+Like many people in similar roles I have met, John was questioning what he did day in day out.
+Who he was being was reflected on how challenging a safety role is – in his case ‘trying to do the best thing for 2,000 people’.
+We talked about this for some time – how it is so difficult to hold the possibility of no one getting hurt.
+Constantly working towards that, when people continue to be hurt, seemingly confirming that this will never be possible – this was at the core of his frustration.

-I reminded him of the many lives that have been saved from the trauma of dealing with incidents and injuries, as a direct result of the work that he had done, and reminded him that they don’t even know who they are – and hence would never thank him.
+I reminded him of the many lives that have been saved from harm as a direct result of his work.
+These people would never know that they have been saved from getting hurt so hence they will never be able to thank him.

-Whilst this conversation helped, it did not easy the frustration.
+Whilst this conversation helped, it did not ease the frustration.

 I know many people feel these type of frustrations.
 A common dictionary definition of ‘frustration’ is;

-The conversation that seemed to help the most was the one that explored the question, what causes you to be frustrated.
-We explored what caused John to be frustrated or there to be unresolved problems in the work he was doing.
-This naturally led us to a conversation about the gap between what he saw a possible and the current reality.
+The conversation that seemed to help the most, was the one that explored the question, what causes you to be frustrated.
+It appeared to be the unresolved problems in the work he was doing.
+This naturally led us to talk about the gap between what he saw as possible and the current reality.
 This is where we got into the conversation as to what he was committed to – which he described as ‘no one getting hurt, and even more than that, every one of his organisation’s employees being healthier as a result of working for the company’.
 This was the real source of his frustration, his commitment.

 Without commitment, there would be no frustration.